Kiss of the Vampire (film): Critical reception

 Howard Thompson of The New York Times wrote,"Until the picture floridly hops off the track toward the end, this horror exercise is a quietly stylish, ice-cold treat, beautifully tinted, well-directed (Don Sharp) and persuasively acted (Edward de Souza and Jennifer Daniel have the leads)."

 Variety wrote "Horror fans will dig this latest effort from the Hammer Film shop in Britain.
 It is a slickly-produced color story of evil doings in Bavaria, circa 1910, replete with suspense, demonism and mystery tightly wrapped in a skillful package of effective performance and well-paced direction."

 The Monthly Film Bulletin wrote "No new developments seem to have emerged in the vampire world, and this film is a straightforward and rather tame rehash of the standard formula...The direction is competent enough, though Don Sharp reveals no flair for this kind of thing, and there is a signal lack of atmosphere."

+Leslie Halliwell said: "This unsubtle variation on Dracula is handled in lively fashion, with a splendid climax in which assorted white-robed vampires are destroyed by bats."

+The Radio Times Guide to Films gave the film 2/5 stars, writing: "Newlyweds honeymooning in Bavaria find themselves up to their necks in vampires in this lesser-known Hammer horror from director Don Sharp.
+Studio stalwarts Peter Cushing and Christopher Lee are absent here, so it's Clifford Evans (The Curse of the Werewolf) who takes on the mantle of the vampire killer determined to put an end to the evil reign of chief bloodsucker Noel Willman.
+It's pretty formulaic stuff, but the camerawork (by veteran British cinematographer Alan Hume) at least makes the tale a vivid experience."